 Airport staff seem to have no issue with sleeping travellers, even those staying overnight.

 At the time of this update, we have no reports from travellers commenting on safety issues at Orlando Airport.
-As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:
+However, sleeping in any airport can include a certain level of risk, especially when travelling alone.
+It’s essential to take certain precautions to ensure your safety and the security of your valuables.
+Here are a few tips:

 Write a Review